 Have an emergency communications system in place that provides for accommodations to the latest code updates.

 For all tenants, it’s vital to have a fail-proof method of communication for help in the event of an emergency.
-Kings III, for instance, monitors more than 80,000 emergency phones across the United States and Canada.
+Kings III, for instance, monitors 100,000+ emergency phones across the United States and Canada.
 That’s with 24/7/365 monitoring (our operators are well versed in over 175 languages) and installation and maintenance included in your plan.
 Simply picking up the phone can alert one of our operators to an emergency, and help can be called.

 Kings III has developed our CabView monitoring solution for the new video and two-way messaging code requirements.
 The biggest advantage of the Kings III approach is that it is non-proprietary, meaning our all-inclusive monitoring solution can be paired with any non-proprietary VMS.
 This makes for an easy transition when meeting new code.
 Here’s how it works: